|

 Mabry, Rachel

-Photograph Collection, ca.1950
+Photograph Collection, ca. 1950

-16 b & w photo prints
+16 B/W photo prints

 SWCPC 752 E1

-This collection consists of individual photographs of baseball team members that played
+This collection consists of individual photographs of baseball team members that

 The Hubber Baseball Stadium was located in an area near the 2200 block of Auburn

 street seating 3,300 fans.
-C. R. Hutcheson served as General Manager for the team as well
+C. R. Hutcheson served as General Manager for the

-1956.
+1940’s until 1956.

 Mackenzie, Murdo

-Photograph collection, 1860-1980
+Photograph Collection, 1860-1980

 8 copy prints